 Strategic Housing Land Availability Assessment (SHLAA) sites - The Council's SHLAA has provided the mechanism through which the quantity and suitability of land potentially available for housing development has been determined.
-Informed by a number of 'calls for sites' the SHLAA is monitored and updated regularly to give the most up to date picture of housing delivery for Adur.
+Informed by a number of 'calls for sites' the SHLAA is monitored and updated regularly to give the most up to date picture of housing supply for Adur.
 As part of the assessment a small number of sites have been identified as having potential for residential use but are not currently available for development.
 These sites are monitored on a regular basis and officers continue to work with landowners and other stakeholders to bring these sites forward.
-The threshold was amended to include sites that are capable of accommodating five or more dwellings in order to ensure consistency with the threshold set by WSCC (commitments and small sites of less than five dwellings).
+The threshold was amended in 2020 (as part of the SHLAA methodology review) to include sites that are capable of accommodating five or more dwellings in order to ensure consistency with the threshold set by WSCC (commitments and small sites of less than five dwellings).

-Strategic Allocations - In addition to the Shoreham Harbour Regeneration Area (see below) two strategic greenfield sites were identified in the Local Plan which, together, will deliver a minimum of 1080 new homes.
+Strategic Allocations - In addition to the Shoreham Harbour Regeneration Area (see below) two strategic greenfield sites (West Sompting and New Monks Farm)

+were identified in the Adur Local Plan which, together, will deliver a minimum of 1080 new homes.

 Shoreham Harbour Regeneration Area - a Joint Area Action Plan (JAAP) was adopted in October 2019 by the relevant Councils.
-The JAAP seeks to deliver a minimum of 1100 new homes in that part of the Harbour falling within Adur District.
+The JAAP seeks to deliver a minimum of 1,100 new homes in that part of the regeneration area falling within Adur District.
 Development is already coming forward at significant levels and thus the minimum requirement will be exceeded.

 Windfall Allowance - A windfall allowance takes account of housing development on sites which it is not possible to identify in advance (e.g. conversions, changes of use etc.).
-Historic small sites housing delivery data over a ten year period has been used to calculate a windfall allowance of 21 (2021/22) homes per year.
-For information, the windfall allowance for 2022/23 is 18 homes per year.
+Historic small sites housing delivery data over a ten year period has been used to calculate a windfall allowance of 18 (2022/23) homes per year.
+For information, the windfall allowance for 2023/24 is 19 homes per year.
 To avoid double counting with the small sites commitments, the windfall allowance is not applied to the first three years of the projections.